Game Boy Advance Architecture

 Functionality

-Here is a breakdown of each audio component using Sonic Advance 2 as an example:
+Let’s breakdown each audio component.
+I will be using Sonic Advance 2 as an example.

 PSG